Financial Crime Analysis

 Upon completion the program, students have the opportunity to apply for 60 continuing education credits with ACAMS and have up to one year to do so following the end of the program.

-Certificates will be awarded upon completion of all course evaluations and Level One of the DLM.
+Certificates will be awarded upon successful completion of all prescribed modules and Level One of the DLM.
 Level One of DLM must be completed within 3 months following the final class of Module 5.

 Overview of the Certificate Course Structure